cc-hpc-itwm/GPI-2/README.md

 **IMPORTANT: The path to the program must exist on all nodes where the program should be started.**

+There are however a couple of exceptions that do not require the usage of a machine file (-m option):
+1. if GPI-2 was configured to use Slurm as the batch system.
+In this case, the allocated nodes from Slurm will be used and there is no need to pass the machine file.
+2. to run processes on a local host.
+In this case, it is only necessary to provide the number of processes using `-n N` option.
+This will run the number of process on the current hostname.

 The `gaspi_run` utility has the following further options `[OPTIONS]`:

 ```